 British-born art critic, John A. Parks, wrote that “Sarah Lamb brings to her work a robustly sensual grasp of the world.
 Her keenness of eye and joyful brush make the whole enterprise feel freshly alive as she reminds us what the really wonderful things in life are.”

-Sarah lives in Pennsylvania's Brandywine Valley with her husband, artist, David Larned and their daughter Sadie.
+Sarah splits her time between Houston, Texas and in Pennsylvania's Brandywine Valley with her husband, artist, David Larned and their daughter Sadie.

 2015 Sarah Lamb Solo Show, Grenning Gallery, New York, NY